luxonis/luxonis-train/CONTRIBUTING.md

 We use [pytest](https://docs.pytest.org/en/stable/) for testing.
 The tests are located in the `tests` directory.
 You can run the tests locally by running `pytest` in the root directory.

-This command will run all tests and print a coverage report.
+This command will run all tests generate HTML coverage report.

 > \[!TIP\]
-> This will also generate an HTML coverage report in the `htmlcov` directory.
+> The coverage report will be saved to `htmlcov` directory.
 > If you want to inspect the coverage in more detail, open `htmlcov/index.html` in a browser.

 > \[!IMPORTANT\]